cynex0/Cranum-game/README.md

 # Cranum
 Basic platformer game based on C++ and SFML library.
+*All used assets were acquired for free through OpenGameArt.org*

 ## Features
 - Multiple levels stored in text files.